sandra023/express-photo-hw/README.md

 ### CSS

-Use Bootstrap or just CSS3 and elbow grease (or go out and find another CSS library: Skeleton?
-MaterialUI (be sure not to get)) to make it look awesome.
+Use Bootstrap or just CSS3 and elbow grease to make it look awesome.
 Any kind of awesome you want, just make it look awesome.

 **Do this today, but after you get Photo crud finished**.
 You won't have time tomorrow, tomorrow night's tasks are more complex and will require a bit of refactoring.